by Dr. C.H. Weaver M.D. updated 8/2022

 The United States Food and Drug Administration approved Enhertu (trastuzumab deruxtecan) (DS-8201) for the treatment of patients with HER2-positive metastatic breast cancer in 2019.
 Recent research suggests Enhertu is also effective for patients with minimal or "low" HER2 expression that historically were not offered HER2 directed therapy.

-Enhertu is a HER2-targeting antibody drug conjugate (ADC) for the treatment of patients with HER2-positive cancer.
-Its initial application was for the treatment of breast cancer patients who have been treated with Herceptin and Perjeta and have disease progression after ado-trastuzumab (T-DM1).1 Data released in September 2021 confirms that Enhertu is actually superior to T-DM1.7,8
+Enhertu is a HER2-targeting antibody drug conjugate (ADC) used for the treatment of patients with advanced HER2-positive cancer.
+Data released in September 2021 confirms that Enhertu is an effective treatment but is associated with significant lung toxicity in 16% of patients.7,8

 About Enhertu (trastuzumab deruxtecan)